Durango, Colo. – A giant, concentrated plume of greenhouse gas hovers over the San Juan Basin region of the Four Corners.

 His story, Unlocking the Mystery of the Four Corners Hot Spot, appeared on August 13, 2015.

 Listen to an interview with Jonathan Thompson of High Country News on the causes and risks associated with the methane field that hangs over the Four Corners:

-Thompson’s research into the methane field “hot spot” took him across the entire region.
-He spent time riding along with scientists in the what’s known as the “Methane Mystery Mobile,” an official-looking van with a long pole that measures greenhouse gas.
+Thompson’s research into the methane field “hot spot” took him across the region.
+He spent time riding along with scientists in what’s known as the “Methane Mystery Mobile,” an official-looking van with a long pole that measures greenhouse gas.